Powerlearnproject/se-day1-assignment-OCMG101/README.md

    -  Ensures that the software meets the user's needs and expectations.

 ## Part 2: Introduction to AI and Prompt Engineering

 ### A) Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering - The designing of specific, clear, and well-structured inputs (prompts) that guide AI models to generate the intended results.

+#### Importance:
+- Improves Output Quality -  Well-crafted prompts help AI models generate more accurate and relevant responses.
+- Reduces Ambiguity - Clear and precise prompts minimize misunderstandings, enabling the AI to better understand the intent behind the prompt and provide more useful responses.
+- Enables Specialization - By tailoring prompts, users can leverage AI models for specialized tasks, such as creative writing, technical problem-solving, or customer support.

 ### B) Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+- Vague prompt: Write python code.
+- Improved prompt: Write a Python function to generate the Fibonacci Sequence up to 18 terms using recursion.
+- The improved promt clearly defines the task (generating the Fibonacci Sequence) and specifies the method (recursion) and the limit (18 terms).